-The only Microbrewery operating in the historic heart of Glasgow, Drygate has been brewing with Open Doors and Open Minds for three years, mashing in for the first time in 2014.
+The only Microbrewery operating in the historic heart of Glasgow, Drygate has been brewing with Open Doors and Open Minds for four years, mashing in for the first time in 2014.

 Operating across our state of the art bespoke 24Hl Brewhouse + 250L Studio Brewery, our brewing team share a passion for great beer.
 Housed in a converted box factory under the iconic Seven Peaks of the roof, our building reflects on Glasgow’s industrial past while the experiential brewery inside invites visitors on a journey of brewing and discovery.